ColonelMDoge/HiveNote/Project/docs/user_stories.md

 **so that** I can get relevant information that I need.

 **Acceptance Criteria:**
-- Submitted tags follows a RegEx to generalize multitude of different topics.
+- Submitted tags follow a RegEx to generalize a multitude of different topics.

 ---